skiffos/SkiffOS/configs/apps/yacht/README.md

 make configure compile
 ```

-The image used is the original `selfhostedpro/yacht` image mirrored to `quay.io`.
+The Docker image is multi-architecture and built from the project Dockerfile.

 ## Running on a Existing System